Thompson’s Water Seal Fabric Seal

-I recently purchased a patio set off of Craigslist, that I promptly spray painted blue and recovered the seat cushions.
+I recently purchased this patio set off of Craigslist.
+I promptly spray painted it navy blue and recovered the seat cushions.
 There’s nothing like a little bit of Rust-Oleum’s Navy Blue Gloss paint and fabric from JoAnn’s to make something feel/look completely new.
+If you want to check out the makeover, click here.

 Since I was putting it on the patio, I wasn’t too worried about sun damage or fading.
 That is, until I happened to be cleaning the patio and was wiping down a cushion that I had made for the top of a bench seat a few years back.